friedger/info_tokens/docs/btc-alpha.md

 3. Copy your TFT address and send your deposit there.
 You can scan QR code of the address from your mobile phone.
 Or you can just copy address through messenger for example.

-4. Send your TFT to the btc-alpha.
+4. Send your TFT to the btc-alpha from your ThreeFold app wallet using the following address:
 ![TFT](img/btc-alpha-tft-deposit2.png "TFT Screen")

 5. Wait until the transaction is fully processed, this typically takes up to 40 minutes.